thingscouldbeworse/genealogy/README.md

 # Files
 `family.pl` contains the genealogy database consisting of child(C,P) and age(P,X) definitions. `rules.pl` contains the prlog rules I used. `script.pl` is a sanity-check script used to verify predicates by listing relationships that should return True and queries that return all possible solutions.

+# Sanity Check
+`script.pl` can be consulted after `consult(family).` and `consult(rules).` to run a quick sanity check, returning true for answers being found.
+Individual commands from this file are run in script mode fo the results and sanity check per predicate, ie in the swipl interpreter type `consult(family).`, then `consult(rules).`, and write queries such as `nthcousin(kirk,X,2).` for finding all 2nd-cousins of 'kirk'.

 # Learning Outcome